The Executive Remuneration Review: USA

 A stock appreciation right (SAR) is an incentive award that is financially identical to a stock option but differs because the value upon exercise is delivered to an employee, who is not required to pay any amount to purchase the underlying stock.
 Employers sometimes use cash-settled SARs, rather than stock options, so that legal restrictions related to the sale or ownership of stock do not apply or to avoid issuing actual equity to executives.

-A US executive is generally not required to recognise income at the time that he or she is awarded a non-qualified stock option or SAR.
+A US executive is generally not required to recognise income at the time that he or she is awarded a non-qualified stock option or SAR or at the time such award vests.
 Rather, the US executive is taxed at the time that the award is exercised.
 The value at exercise is taxed at ordinary income rates as compensation.
 If stock is received upon exercise, any subsequent appreciation (or depreciation) in the value of the stock is treated as a capital gain (or loss).

 The tax consequences described in the preceding paragraph do not apply to incentive stock options that qualify for special tax treatment.
 The special rules for incentive stock options were intended to provide tax benefits to executives, subject to certain conditions.
 Specifically, gains from incentive stock options may not be required to be recognised until the stock underlying the stock option is sold, and that gain may be taxable at capital gains rates rather than regular, graduated rates.
 Historically, there was a substantial tax risk for most US executives of earlier taxation under the alternative minimum tax rules.
 The alternative minimum tax is a parallel regime for income tax under which taxpayers who are not liable for regular income tax (because, for example, they qualify for large tax deductions) are nevertheless liable to pay a minimum amount of tax, which can be significant.
 For this and other reasons, incentive stock options were not widely used.
 Although the TCJA increased the alternative minimum tax exemption and phase-out amounts, this change does not appear to have caused companies to reconsider the use of incentive stock options.